pdxvampire/cyd/README.md

 # <div align="center">$${\color{lime}Cheap \space Yellow \space Display}$$</div>

+PRO TIP:  IF YOU RUN INTO SOMETHING FUNKY LIKE A SKETCH THAT WORKED BEFOR BUT DOESN'T NOW, CHECK THAT NOTHING CHANGED IN YOUR LIBRARIES, LV_CONF.H, AND USER_SETUP.H.
+IF NOTHING HAS CHANGED, CLOSE OUT OF ARDUINO IDE AND CLEAR THE CACHE DIRECTORY.

 ## $${\color{yellow}cyd01}$$
 Basic framework to test the board, includes pretty logging in Serial Monitor, suitable for using as a template for future projects.